-GEO402 Environmental Health (3 crs.)

-Introduces geographical approach in the analysis of problems regarding environmental health.
-Dynamic interaction between the total person and the total environment (physical, biological, cultural, economic) lies at the core of geography that integrates natural and social sciences.
-Consideration of such interactions is essential for an understanding of the changes in the distribution of health and disease that occur when, for example the environment is altered or human lifestyles undergo substantial modification.
+GEO402 MEDICAL GEOGRAPHY (3 CRS.)
+Introduces a geographical approach in the analysis of problems regarding health.
+Dynamic interaction between people and the environment (physical, biological, cultural, economic) lie at the core of medical geography, a discipline that integrates natural and social sciences.
+Consideration of such interactions is essential for an understanding of the changes that occur in the distribution of health and disease, when, for instance the environment is altered, or human interactions with the environment undergo substantial modification.